Measure Z

 With the passing of Measure Z, the City was required to appoint a Measure Z Citizen Committee to review and advise upon the spending and use of Measure Z funding.
 The committee will provide financial transparency and ensure the funding is being used based on the priorities identified by the community.
 The committee will meet at least twice in a calendar year and will not receive compensation or stipends.

-The Citizen Committee is comprised of five Lake Elsinore residents, each representing one of the City's five council districts, and the City Treasurer, Allen Baldwin, serves in an ex-officio, non-voting position.
+The Citizen Committee is comprised of five Lake Elsinore residents, each representing one of the City's five council districts, and the City Treasurer, serves in an ex-officio, non-voting position.

 Current Members